thiagosantos1/Book_Classifier/README.md

 # Database
 Since we may run the same example many times, for analyses, we will create a sqlite database.
 Therefore, we will save all books, all words and its frequences for each book.
 This will speed up the data pre-processing time.

+# How to execute
+	* You must save all data inside of folder data, separated by training and test folder and separated by author
+	* To execute for all data
+		* You can run ./main.py
+	* To test for an especific test sample
+		* You can run ./main.py <name of file to test>